 Companies are obligated to conduct prompt, thorough, and objective investigations of all harassment complaints.
 The extent of the investigation may vary depending on the nature of the complaint.
-Business owners and managers should be aware of the key elements of the investigation process, such as who the appropriate person is to conduct an investigation; ensuring promptness; being fair, thorough, and considerate; and maintaining confidentiality.
+Business owners and managers should be aware of the key elements of the investigation process, such as who the appropriate person is to conduct an investigation; ensuring promptness; being fair, thorough, and considerate; and maintaining confidentiality to the extent possible.

 Paychex updates the Client HR Compliance Worksheet and Accounting Professional Resource regularly.
-Download the most current versions at payx.me/analysis.
+Download the most current versions at payx.me/regulatory.

-Current as of August 24, 2017.
+Current as of January 3, 2018.
 The information provided in this worksheet is meant for general purposes and may not be comprehensive in all areas; it should not be considered legal advice.
 We recommend employers consult with an HR professional or legal counsel as necessary to discuss the application of policies to their organization.